 Rich & Luscious

 Despite being so indulgent, and you will be pleased with how many dietary boxes are ticked off with this vegan chocolate pudding recipe.
 If you are like me, when I need to make dessert for friends, it must be egg-free, dairy-free, soy-free, oh, and preferably vegan and refined sugar-free too.
-Vegan chocolate pudding is all of these but, most importantly, it leaves you feeling pampered and healthy at the same time.
+Vegan chocolate pudding is all of these, but most importantly, it leaves you feeling pampered and healthy at the same time.
 By the way, I have an optional secret ingredient that adds flavor with no discernable heat: 1/4 teaspoon Kashmiri ground red chili.
-It enhances the fruitiness of the chocolate and no one need know it is there.
+It enhances the fruitiness of the chocolate, and no one needs to know it is there.

 Vegan Chocolate Pudding